akorb/master-thesis-meta/README.md

 #### Changes

 FVP has the Foundation and the Base image.
 The Base image has more features, e.g., it can mount a folder from the host directory.
 I wanted to use that to keep the fTPM's storage consistent.
 But the Base image didn't work first at first when the fTPM support in the build system was activated.
-I got it to work, and for that, I needed to copy some feature of the Base device tree to the Foundation device tree.
+I got it to work; for that, I needed to copy some feature of the Base device tree to the Foundation device tree.
 See [my comment](https://github.com/OP-TEE/optee_os/issues/6162#issuecomment-1637705809) for more details.

 #### Link to changes